-In 2014, the Department selected the firm Bowen National Research to conduct a Vermont Housing Needs Assessment for the purposes of informing the State’s 5-Year Consolidated Plan for 2015-2019 to the U.S. Department of Housing and Urban Development (HUD) and other statewide and county housing and policy decisions.
-The Consolidated Plan is a requirement of HUD and combines information on four federal entitlement grant programs: Community Development Block Grants (CDBG), HOME Investment Partnerships Program (HOME), Emergency Solutions Grants (ESG), and Housing Opportunities for Persons with AIDS (HOPWA).
-Vermont is a recipient of CDBG, HOME, and ESG funds.
+2020-2025 Housing Needs Assessment: In 2019, the Department of Housing and Community Development contracted with the Vermont Housing Finance Agency (VHFA) to conduct the Vermont Housing Needs Assessment.
+This assessment informed the submission of the State’s 5-Year Consolidated Plan to the U.S. Department of Housing and Urban Development (HUD) and other statewide and county housing and policy decisions.
+The Consolidated Plan is a requirement of HUD and combines information on several federal entitlement grant programs: Community Development Block Grants (CDBG), HOME Investment Partnerships Program (HOME), Emergency Solutions Grants (ESG), the National Housing Trust Fund (HTF) and Housing Opportunities for Persons with AIDS (HOPWA).
+Vermont is a recipient of CDBG, HOME, HTF, and ESG funds.

-For the first time in 10 years, in addition to the statewide analysis, Bowen's report includes county level housing needs assessments which was made possible only through the funding provided by the following sponsors: Two Rivers-Ottauquechee Regional Commission, Vermont Agency of Human Services, Vermont Housing and Conservation Board, Housing Vermont, Vermont State Housing Authority, and The NeighborWorks® Alliance of Vermont.
+2015-2020 Vermont Housing Needs Assessment: The previous statewide Housing Needs Assessment conducted by the firm Bowen National Research in 2014 for the 2015-2020 Consolidated Plan is provided below.
+In addition to the statewide analysis, Bowen's report included county-level housing needs assessments for the first time.
+This was made possible through funding provided by Two Rivers-Ottauquechee Regional Commission, the Vermont Agency of Human Services, the Vermont Housing and Conservation Board, Housing Vermont, the Vermont State Housing Authority, and the NeighborWorks® Alliance of Vermont.

-2010 Vermont Housing Needs Assessment
+Statewide Vermont Housing Needs Assessment (4.7 MB)